animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 stored in GemFire by using Lucene queries.
 Search-based queries also include the ability to page through query results.

-Additionally, Spring Data for GemFire adds support for query projections based on the Spring Data Commons projection infrastructure.
+Additionally, Spring Data for VMware GemFire adds support for query projections based on the Spring Data Commons projection infrastructure.
 This feature lets the query results be projected into first-class application domain types as needed by the application.